VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 As you can see, I am not building a replacement for Plausible.
 My only goal was to be able to accurately track the “time-on-page” metric.
 In the future, if needed, I can add more features or even substitute Plausible completely.

-Let's dive into the technical details of the project.
+Let's dive into the technical details.

 ### Web browser tracker

 The main idea of how a tracker should work came from [an article from the Ctrl blog](https://www.ctrl.blog/entry/ctrl-analytics.html).
-They described their experience in creating web analytics from scratch.
+They described their experience in building web analytics from scratch.

 The tracker is a short script written in plain JavaScript.
 It detects when a visitor opens or closes a page and notifies the backend.
 When the page opens, the script will generate a random UUID in the browser called `tracking_id`.